chromaui/chromatic-docs/hoverfocus.md

 ## CSS :hover state

 CSS includes the `:hover` pseudo-class that allow precise styling of an element on cursor hover.
 This is a "trusted event" for web browsers, meaning it can't be simulated by the `play` function.
-There are multiple ways you can snapshot this state below.
+There are multiple ways you can snapshot this state.

 <details>